littlewhywhat/flare/README.md

 The optimal values for the panel opacity are 0.5 when not maximized and 0.88 when maximized.

 ## Installation
-The Ubuntu font family is used throught the theme, so make sure to install it first.
+The Ubuntu font family is used throughout the theme, so make sure to install it first.

 ```
 sudo apt install ttf-ubuntu-font-family